sstsimulator/sst-elements/src/sst/elements/ember/examples/CreatingMotifs.md

 ### Writing a constructor
 ```
-EmberFoo::EmberExample(SST::ComponentId_t id, Params& params) :
+EmberExample::EmberExample(SST::ComponentId_t id, Params& params) :
-	EmberMessagePassingGenerator(id, params, "Foo"),
+	EmberMessagePassingGenerator(id, params, "Example"),

 ```

 The constructor allows initialization to occur before invoking the generate function.

-The params are passed through the python file with ep.addMotif("Foo firstParam=100 secondParam=200").
+The params are passed through the python file with ep.addMotif("Example firstParam=100 secondParam=200").
 Note that no space is allowed before or after the = operator.
 Parameters read from the python file will be prepended with "arg." before being passed to the C++ file. i.e. "firstParam" becomes "arg.firstParam".

 The params can be parsed using `firstParam = params.find<uint32_t>("arg.firstParam", 100);` where the name of the parameter is "firstParam".

 ### Writing a generate() function
 ```
-bool Foo::generate( std::queue<EmberEvent*>& evQ)
+bool Example::generate( std::queue<EmberEvent*>& evQ)
 ```
 The generate function is the 'main' function to a Motif.
 If the python file invokes a `addMotif` the generate function will be invoked until the generate function returns true.